-Juanjuan Zhang is the John D. C. Little Professor of Marketing and a Professor of Marketing at the MIT Sloan School of Management.
+Juanjuan Zhang is the John D. C. Little Professor of Marketing at the MIT Sloan School of Management.

-Zhang currently serves as Department Editor of Management Science, and Associate Editor of the Journal of Marketing Research, Marketing Science, and Quantitative Marketing and Economics.
-She also serves as a VP of the INFORMS Society for Marketing Science (ISMS).
+Zhang currently serves as department editor of Management Science, and associate editor of Marketing Science.
+She also served as a VP of the INFORMS Society for Marketing Science (ISMS).

-Zhang teaches Marketing Management at MIT Sloan.
-She is a recipient of the MIT d’Arbeloff Fund for Excellence in Education and MIT Sloan’s highest teaching award, the Jamieson Prize.
+Zhang teaches Marketing Innovation at MIT Sloan.
+She is a recipient of the MIT d’Arbeloff Fund for Excellence in Education and MIT Sloan’s highest teaching award, the Jamieson Prize for Excellence in Teaching.

 Zhang holds a BEcon from Tsinghua University and a PhD in Business Administration from the University of California, Berkeley.